kijin/mysquirrel/README.md

 ### Undoing Magic Quotes

-If your server has magic quotes enabled (*which is not a good idea, but sometimes you can't help*), and if most of the parameters you're going to use come from potentially insecure sources (GET, POST, etc), you can call `unmagic()` to tell MySquirrel to compensate for magic quotes and prevent extraneous backslashes from being inserted.
+If your server has magic quotes enabled (*which is not a good idea, but sometimes your web host forces you to use it*), and if most of the parameters you're going to use come from potentially insecure sources (GET, POST, etc), you can call `unmagic()` to tell MySquirrel to compensate for magic quotes and prevent extraneous backslashes from being inserted.